sjanzou/pecos/documentation/example.rst

 * Column D is missing data from 17:45 until 18:15

+* Column D is occasionally below the expected lower bound of -1 around midday (2 timesteps) and above the expected upper bound of 1 in the early morning and late evening (10 timesteps).

 The script, **simple_example.py** (shown below), is used to run quality control analysis using Pecos.
 The script performs the following steps: